paritytech/cumulus/README.md

 implemented by the `polkadot-parachain` binary (previously called `polkadot-collator`).

 ### Relaychain Interaction
 To operate a parachain, we need a connection to the corresponding relaychain.
-Currently, there are two available options:
+Currently, there are two options available:
+1. Use an in-process relaychain full-node
+2. Connect to an external relaychain node via websocket RPC

 #### In-process Relaychain Node
 This is the default.
 If a relaychain chain spec is passed to the node via command line arguments, the collator node spawns an in-process full node.
 This full node has all the typical components, including all polkadot subsystems, its own substrate networking stack, and the relaychain runtime.